MambaXan/Admission-chance-calculator/README.md

-# 🎓 Admission Chance Estimator
+# 🎓 Admission Chance Calculator

 A web platform that helps applicants assess their chances of admission to a university based on exam results and requirements of specific universities.